THANK YOU

 The Mandate

-Starting this year, California’s ACC 2 regulation will require 35% of all new cars sold to be zero emission.
+California’s ACC 2 regulation requires that 35% of all new cars sold to be zero emission by 2026.
 That percentage increases each year until new gas-powered car sales are completely banned in 2035.
+On May 23, the California Air Resources Board (CARB) issued formal guidance pausing enforcement of the 2026 sales requirement.

 The Challenge